 Lactic Fermentation

-The products of glucose fermentation by all species of Streptococcus, many species of Lactobacillus and several other species of bacteria are mainly lactic acid with minor amounts of acetic acid, formic acid
+The products of glucose fermentation by all species of Streptococcus, many species of Lactobacillus and several other species of bacteria are mainly lactic acid with minor amounts of acetic acid, formic acid and ethanol.

 Several species of Streptococcus produce more than 90% of lactic acid based on the sugar used, and hence this type of fermentation is referred to as homolactic fermentation.